ryanburgess/grunt-unused/README.md

 Grunt Unused
 ============

-A Grunt task to check for unused files in a project directory and output them to the console.
+A Grunt task to check for unused files (jpg, png, css, js etc) in a project files and output them to the console.

 ## Getting Started